jotego/jt7759/README.md

 If the simulator used supports X values, you need to define the macro **SIMULATION** to avoid X's in the divider module.

+If used in slave mode, tie rom_ok low.

 ### Implemented Features

 Feature     |  Status
 ------------|------------------
-Slave Mode  | Not implemented
+Slave Mode  | Implemented
 Master Mode | Partially implemented

 Features of master mode: